 In my opinion, hormonal disorders and most health disorders arise out of three components:

-Drug-induced illness is an expression meaning an often permanent change in the original biochemistry of human beings resulting from the intake of medicine.3Csoka, Epigenetic side-effects of common pharmaceuticals, 2009 By nutritional deficiencies I mean the lack of macronutrients (proteins, carbohydrates, fats) and micronutrients (vitamins, minerals, trace elements, etc.).
+Drug-induced illness (iatrogenic causes) is an expression meaning an often permanent change in the original biochemistry of human beings resulting from the intake of medicine.3Csoka, Epigenetic side-effects of common pharmaceuticals, 2009 By nutritional deficiencies I mean the lack of macronutrients (proteins, carbohydrates, fats) and micronutrients (vitamins, minerals, trace elements, etc.).
 “Locus of Control Shift“4Schwarz, The Comprehensive Resource Model, 2017, Kindle position 471 is a mechanism induced by relationship trauma that can lead to self-sabotage and, in the worst cases, self-destruction.

 What happens during regulatory hormonal therapy?

 The complexity and development of hormonal disorders have very practical effects on the content of the therapy: